 First, rows are placed within a .container (fixed-width) or .container-fluid (full-width) for proper alignment (center) and padding (15px on left and right).

 Use rows to create horizontal groups of columns.
 Every row is subdivided into 12 parts, so you can have up to 12 columns in a single row.

 Then, content is placed within columns.
 Columns are immediate children of rows.

 A basic grid system that starts out stacked on mobiles or tablets (small devices), and becomes horizontal on desktops (medium or large devices).

 The sum of column spans should always add up to 12.

-Grid tiers are based on minimum widths, which means they apply to that one tier and all those above it.
+Grid breakpoints are based on minimum width media queries, which means that they apply to that one breakpoint and all those above it.
 For example, .col-sm-4 applies to small, medium, large, and extra large devices, but not for the extra small breakpoint.

 Number of columns: 12